 Our Vision is to find a cure for Coats’ Disease.

-Our Mission is to raise funds in support of ongoing research and offer all patients hope and improvements as they wage a lifelong battle against Coats’ Disease and blindness.
+Our Mission is to raise funds to support research, raise awareness, expand patient resources, and offer all Coats’ Disease patients hope and improvements as they wage a lifelong battle against Coats’ Disease and blindness.

 Our Goals are to Raise Funds; Build Awareness; Fund Research; and Build Patient Resources.